1.0 Objects of the Trust

 8.1.1 The purpose or mission of the applicant’s organisation with services or programmes provided.

-8.1.2 Previous donations received from the Community Trust including the date, amount and purpose of each donation.
+8.1.2 Previous grants received from the Community Trust including the date, amount and purpose of each grant.

 8.1.3 A summary of the proposed project including the scope, purpose, rationale or context, and planned activities.

-8.1.4 An explanation of the way in which the donation will contribute to the benefit, well-being and/or enjoyment of the community (outcome data to include proposed timeframes, indicators and verification methods).
+8.1.4 An explanation of the way in which the grant will contribute to the benefit, well-being and/or enjoyment of the community (outcome data to include proposed timeframes, indicators and verification methods).

 8.1.5 An explanation of how this will further the Community Trust goal of achieving a healthy, vibrant and caring community.

 8.1.6 The number and demographic (ethnicity, age and gender) of people in the local community who will benefit from the project.